PubNubDevelopers/GettingStarted-Swift-SDK-Tutorial/README.md

 - [Publish and Subscibe](https://www.pubnub.com/docs/sdks/swift/api-reference/publish-and-subscribe) for messages with the PubNub Swift SDK
 - Use [Presence](https://www.pubnub.com/docs/sdks/swift/api-reference/presence) APIs to determine who is currently chatting
 - The [History](https://www.pubnub.com/docs/sdks/swift/api-reference/storage-and-playback#history) API will retrieve past messages for users newly joining the chat
-- Assign a 'friendly name' to yourself which will be available to others via the PubNjub [Object](https://www.pubnub.com/docs/sdks/swift/api-reference/objects) storage APIs
+- Assign a 'friendly name' to yourself which will be available to others via the PubNub [Object](https://www.pubnub.com/docs/sdks/swift/api-reference/objects) storage APIs

 ## Installing / Getting Started